zhoupgit/grafana/docs/sources/developers/http_api/data_source.md

 }
 ```

-{{% admonition type="note" %}}
-Similar to [creating a data source](#create-a-data-source), `password` and `basicAuthPassword` should be defined under `secureJsonData` in order to be stored securely as an encrypted blob in the database.
+> **Note:** Similar to [creating a data source](#create-a-data-source), `password` and `basicAuthPassword` should be defined under `secureJsonData` in order to be stored securely as an encrypted blob in the database.
 Then, the encrypted fields are listed under `secureJsonFields` section in the response.## Update an existing data source by id
-{{% /admonition %}}

 ## Delete an existing data source by id

 `DELETE /api/datasources/:datasourceId`

-{{% admonition type="warning" %}}
-This API is deprecated since Grafana v9.0.0 and will be removed in a future release.
+> **Warning:** This API is deprecated since Grafana v9.0.0 and will be removed in a future release.
 Refer to the [API for deleting an existing data source by UID](#delete-an-existing-data-source-by-uid) or to the [API for deleting an existing data source by its name](#delete-an-existing-data-source-by-name)
-{{% /admonition %}}

 **Required permissions**